berthubert/sqlitewrite/README.md

 # Using in your project
 Simply drop `sqlitewriter.cc` and `sqlitewriter.hh` in your project, and link in libsqlite3-dev (or if needed, the amalgamated sqlite3 source).
+If you want to benefit from the JSON helpers below, also compile in `jsonhelper.cc`, and include `jsonhelper.hh`.

 # PostgreSQL version
 Slightly less tested, but you can get the same API if you add psqlwriter.{cc,hh} and minipsql.{cc,hh} to your project.
 The class is called `PSQLWriter`, and instead of a filename you pass a connection string.